RemoteSalad/weather_monitor_log/outline.md

     * How to handle metrics duplication?
     * Do we implement a load balancer 'in front' of prom & grafana
     * Related: I believe grafana dodges the redundance issue as it just reads from others, but what of alertmanager?
 How does that handle the duplication?
+    * Terraform, Ansible, Thanos were all mentioned as different tools to handle the variation in configs, deployment, storage duplication, etc
         * Relevant links: <br>
             https://stackoverflow.com/questions/47215492/how-can-we-get-high-availability-in-prometheus-data-store <br>
             https://medium.com/miro-engineering/prometheus-high-availability-and-fault-tolerance-strategy-long-term-storage-with-victoriametrics-82f6f3f0409e